springlie/smart_switcher/README.md

 ## Installation ##

-1. Download script (temply set your https proxy if necessary for installation)
+- Download script (temply set your https proxy if necessary for installation)

 > export https_proxy={YOUR_PROXY_GATEWARY_IP}:{YOUR_PROXY_GATEWAY_PORT}
+>
-> git clone ource https://github.com/springlie/smart_switcher.git /path/to/smart_switcher
+> git clone https://github.com/springlie/smart_switcher.git /path/to/smart_switcher

-2. Set proxies host/port in `$SMART_SWITCHER_DIR/gateway.ini`.
+- Set proxies host/port in `$SMART_SWITCHER_DIR/gateway.ini`.

 	[optional] Follow `gateway.ini` format and customize your multiple proxies.

 	[optional] Note: the most common proxies should be set first in the value of "gateways"

-3. Source it in your `.zshrc` (or any shell script resource file like `.bashrc`):
+- Source it in your `.zshrc` (or any shell script resource file like `.bashrc`):

 > SMART_SWITCHER_DIR=/path/to/smart_switcher; source $SMART_SWITCHER_DIR/smart_switcher.sh